RebornBeat/AEVOR/WHITEPAPER.md

 Object-level privacy boundaries create additional sophistication in dependency analysis by enabling transactions to operate across different privacy levels while maintaining mathematical guarantees about information isolation between privacy contexts.
 Transactions involving public objects can execute transparently while transactions involving private objects maintain confidentiality, and transactions that involve both public and private objects can coordinate appropriately while maintaining privacy boundaries that prevent information leakage between privacy levels.

 The micro-DAG construction algorithms identify natural parallelism opportunities by analyzing transaction dependency graphs to find sets of transactions that have no dependencies on each other and can therefore execute simultaneously without affecting correctness.
-These parallel execution sets can scale dynamically with transaction volume—as more independent transactions enter the system, larger parallel execution sets become available, enabling throughput that increases with transaction load rather than being constrained by coordination overhead.
+These parallel execution sets can scale dynamically with transaction volume—as more independent transactions enter the system, larger parallel execution sets become available, enabling throughput that scales with computational resources rather than being constrained by coordination overhead.

 Advanced dependency analysis incorporates speculation and prediction mechanisms that enable even more sophisticated parallel execution patterns.
 The system can predict likely transaction outcomes and begin executing dependent transactions speculatively, with mathematical guarantees that speculative execution can be rolled back if predictions prove incorrect.
 This speculation enables pipeline execution patterns where dependent transactions can begin executing before their dependencies complete, further increasing parallel execution opportunities.